Gilbertech/My-portfolio/README.md

 # Gilbert Ngaruiya - Portfolio Website

 A modern, responsive portfolio website showcasing my skills as a Frontend Developer with expertise in cybersecurity and networking.
-Built with clean HTML, CSS, and JavaScript, featuring a dark/light theme toggle and smooth animations.
+Built with clean HTML and CSS featuring a dark/light theme toggle and smooth animations.

 ## 🌟 Features